-Math Course Placement Course ACT Math ASSET Intermediate Algebra COMPASS Algebra SAT Math Accuplacer Elementary Algebra College Level Mathematics Minimum of 19 Minimum of 39 in Intermediate Algebra and 37 or higher in Numerical Skills Minimum of 41 in Algebra and 31 or higher in Numerical Skills Minimum of 460 TBD Intermediate Algebra 17-18 34-38 30-40 in Algebra 459 or below TBD Beginning Algebra 15-16 33 or below 29 or below in Algebra NA TBD Pre-Algebra 14 or below Numeric Score-36 or below Numeric Score- 30 or below NA TBD Technical Math Minimum of 16 Minimum of 31 Intermediate Algebra Minimum of 25 Algebra NA TBD
+Math Course Placement Course ACT Math ASSET Intermediate Algebra COMPASS Algebra SAT Math SECTION Accuplacer Elementary Algebra College Level Mathematics Minimum of 19 - or - 17-18 w/ approved High School GPA Minimum of 39 in Intermediate Algebra or- 34-38 w/ approved High School GPA1 AND 37 or higher in Numerical Skills Minimum of 41 in Algebra - or - 30-40 w/ approved High School GPA AND 31 or higher in Numerical Skills Minimum of 25 - or - 19.5-24.5 w/ approved High School GPA College Math Minimum of 42 - or - Elementary Algebra 67-77 w/ approved High School GPA Intermediate Algebra 17-18 34-38 30-40 in Algebra 24.5 or below Elementary Algebra 67-77 Beginning Algebra 15-16 33 or below 29 or below in Algebra NA Elementary Algebra 30-66 Pre-Algebra 14 or below Numeric Score - 36 or below Numeric Score - 30 or below NA Elementary Algebra 20-29 Technical Math Minimum of 16 Minimum of 31 Intermediate Algebra Minimum of 25 Algebra NA Elementary Algebra Minimum of 55

-Students scoring 36 or below on the Numeric section of the ASSET, 1-29 on the COMPASS must take Pre-Algebra or Fundamentals of Math regardless of their score on the Intermediate Algebra section.
-A zero on the COMPASS numeric score means no Pre-Algebra score was given on the COMPASS because the student scored high enough to test out of Pre-Algebra.
-No mathematics course less sophisticated than College Algebra may be applied toward a Baccalaureate degree from an Arkansas public university.
+Students scoring 36 or below on the Numeric section of the ASSET, 1-29 on the COMPASS or 29 or below on Elementary Algebra of Accuplacer must take Pre-Algebra or Fundamentals of Math regardless of their score on the Intermediate Algebra section.
+A zero on the COMPASS numeric score means no Pre-Algebra score is available because the student scored high enough to test out of Pre-Algebra.